do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 © Jar David/picture alliance/ABACA

-Greta Thunberg and Vanessa Nakata during a side-event at the climate summit in Madrid.
+Greta Thunberg and Vanessa Nakate during a side-event at the climate summit in Madrid.

 The delegations from the USA, Australia and Brazil – three countries ravaged by terrible forest fires this year – were particularly destructive in Madrid, allowing others, including Canada and Japan, to hide behind them.
 Humanity is headed towards disaster, but we cannot rely on multilateral action to stop or reverse the trend.
 The UNFCCC (UN Framework Convention on Climate Change) has evidently failed.
 That said, it was better not to take decisions in Madrid than to conclude bad deals that those who deny science might accept.